 What is the role of international actors?

 Many experts say there is little that foreign governments can do to influence Hong Kong’s democratization process.
 After the 2014 protests, the British government urged China to allow the “meaningful advance for democracy” in Hong Kong.
 In December 2016, Hong Kong’s last colonial governor, Chris Patten, said he believed the city would have democracy sooner rather than later but condemned the argument for independence, stating that fighting for independence dilutes support for democracy.
 The United States under the Obama administration issued statements backing pro-democracy protesters, but all statements avoided direct criticism of Beijing.
-Members of the U.S. Congress have called for the revival of annual reports on political reform in Hong Kong, a provision of the 1992 U.S.-Hong Kong Policy Act that was suspended in 2000.
-More recently, Senators Tom Cotton, Marco Rubio, and Ben Cardin revived a bipartisan bill, the Hong Kong Human Rights and Democracy Act, which calls for the imposition of sanctions on officials and individuals responsible for suppressing basic freedoms in Hong Kong.
+U.S. congressional members have called for the revival of annual reports on political reform in Hong Kong, a provision of the 1992 U.S.-Hong Kong Policy Act that was suspended in 2000.
+More recently, Senators Tom Cotton, Marco Rubio, and Ben Cardin revived a bipartisan bill, the Hong Kong Human Rights and Democracy Act, that calls for sanctions on officials and individuals responsible for suppressing basic freedoms in Hong Kong.
 Some experts urge for a greater effort by Western democracies to support Hong Kong’s democracy movement and to condemn human rights violations.

 In Beijing’s eyes, any interference by outside parties is a violation of Chinese sovereignty.
 In theory, the United Kingdom could seek recourse for Beijing’s failure to comply with the Sino-British Joint Declaration.
 However, the declaration provides no specifics on how the chief executive and legislative bodies should be selected.
 China also selectively recognizes international law, particularly when national sovereignty is involved.